ditinc/taichi/README.md

 # taichi
 Custom trust association interceptor for WebSphere for REMOTE_USER.
 This allows a reverse proxy to authenticate a user independently, and just provide WebSphere with REMOTE_USER

-Note: this is very insecure.
-You need to ensure the proxy is trusted, is stripping and/or replacing REMOTE_USER from the headers provided by a user's browser, and that ALL access to WebSphere goes through the reverse proxy.
+Note: this is very insecure if installed incorrectly.
+You need to ensure the proxy is trusted by using the `proxy` configuration, AND the proxy is stripping and/or replacing REMOTE_USER from the headers provided by a user's browser, AND that ALL access to WebSphere goes through the reverse proxy.

 ## Install on a WebSphere server
 * Check the repository out to a directory